-The NV also reduces burden on some state and federal agencies who currently share eligibility data with multiple service providers.
+The NV also reduces burdens on some state and federal agencies who previously shared eligibility data with multiple service providers.
 Under the NV, the agencies only need to share data with one entity, USAC.

 High-level overview of the system